kimei-nishimura/moaner/README.md

 7. Keep yourself up-to-date in the future.
 Read the news panel, check the BC discord server.

 other browser
 	The extension is not avaible (yet) for other browsers.
+03-05-2021

+release 1.4.6
+NEM FEATURES
+	spanking feature now react to spanking items
+CORRECTION:
+	Fix a bug that caused conflict with CURSE extension.

+release 1.4.5
+CORRECTION:
+	Moanings aren't bound to stuttering anymore.

+28-04-2021
+release 1.4.6 b
+Change:
+	wild fox profile improvement
+Correction:
+	a bug that caused spank and vibrate moans to happend into whisp

+28-04-2021
+release 1.4.5 b
+NEW FEATURES:
+	adding new moans profile: wild fox

 23-04-2021
-release 1.4.3 b
+release 1.4.4 b
 NEW FEATURES:
 	adding new moans profile: mouse